- Pain in the back of the lower leg, just above the heel

 - Pain can go into the heel and down into the bottom of the foot

-- Pain will sometimes radiate up into the calf
+- Pain will sometimes radiate high into the calf

-The tibialis posterior lies in between the two bones of the lower leg.
+The tibialis posterior lies in between the tibia and fibula, the two bones of the lower leg.
 The muscle tendon wraps around the inside of the heel and attaches to several bones in the middle of the foot.

 What movements does the tibialis posterior control?

 - Assists with standing on your toes

 Activities that cause tibialis posterior muscle pain and symptoms:

 - Tendency to walk on the inside of the foot

 - Worn shoes that allow the foot to fall to the inside

 - Dysfunction in the tibialis posterior can cause you to turn your foot in and or walk on the inside of your foot.